mrland99/personal-website/README.md

 # personal-website

-After download, use `npm start` to run.
+If you want to use template, after download, use `npm start` to run.